 Sweep and clean walkways, patios, decking and driveways regularly If your garden is open and surrounded by trees, sweeping regularly is a must.
 Falling leaves and wet weather conditions can cause dangerous slippery surface and if left can start to rot.
-Use a hard wearing outdoor brush to sweep away leaves and bag up for compost.
-A pressure washer can be used at the end of winter to remove any dirt build up, mildew or algae.

 3. Look after outbuildings

-Greenhouses, summerhouses and sheds can all be susceptible to the winter weather.
+Greenhouses, garden rooms and sheds can all be susceptible to the winter weather.
 Keep glass on greenhouses clean throughout winter to make cleaning up in spring easier, as dirt can build up over months and become difficult to remove.
 Treat any wooden outbuildings with a weather protection wood preserver to prevent colour fading or damage to the wood.